-When eating out, you're still in charge of what you eat even though you're not doing the cooking.
+When ordering take-out food, you're still in charge of what you eat even though you're not doing the cooking.
 More and more restaurants today are happy to accommodate individual preferences, so feel free to ask questions about how a dish is cooked or to make requests, such as asking for salad dressing on the side or having a baked potato instead of French fries.
 (You'll still want to avoid loading up your potato with sour cream, butter and bacon bits.)
 A steady diet of excess fat, calories and salt may increase your risk of heart disease and stroke.

 Many restaurant chains now post nutrition information on menus or on their websites consistent with the Nutrition Facts table on packaged foods.